dragonfly-science/dragonfly-website/content/people/2020-08-27-fisheries-scientist-vacancy/content.md

 The ideal candidate is excited about working in fisheries and marine ecology, and is comfortable performing data analyses for fisheries problems across different contexts.
-You will have a strong background in statistical modelling, ideally with experience at Bayesian methods.
+You will have a strong background in statistical modelling, ideally with experience applying Bayesian methods.

-Depending on experience, responsibilities in this role may include generating summaries of fisheries-related data from databases, developing stitsical models of protected species bycatch, carrying out quantitative risk assessments, or running fisheries stock assessments.
+Depending on experience, responsibilities in this role may include generating summaries of fisheries-related data from databases, developing statistical models of protected species bycatch, carrying out quantitative risk assessments, and conducting fisheries stock assessments.

 Candidates will have an M.Sc. with some research experience, or a Ph.D. in a relevant field, such as fisheries, quantitative ecology, or statistics.